 Disclosure: The post ‘5 Tips for Buying a Second Hand Caravan’ contains affiliate links of products that I’ve bought myself.
-Purchasing via an affiliate link doesn’t cost you any extra; but I may receive a few pence if you click on a link and buy something.
+Purchasing via an affiliate link doesn’t cost you any extra.
+But I may receive a few pence if you click on a link and buy something.

 Buying a caravan for the first time?
-I’ve had so many questions from people over the past few years; asking for tips on what to look for when buying a second hand caravan.
+I’ve had so many questions from people over the past few years.
+Many asking for tips on what to look for when buying a second hand caravan.
 So I thought I’d put down some of the things that we look for, when we buy our vans.

-I’m not an expert by any means; but — as we’re on our third used touring caravan — I thought it might be useful to share our checklist.
+I’m not an expert by any means.
+But — as we’re on our third used touring caravan — I thought it might be useful to share our checklist.